GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/metrics.md

 * cache/chroniclemap/max_autoresizes_<cache-name>
   : The maximum number of times the cache can automatically expand its capacity.

-* cache/chroniclemap/hot_keys_capacity_<cache-name>
-  : Constant number of hot keys for the cache that can be kept in memory.

-* cache/chroniclemap/hot_keys_size_<cache-name>
-  : The number of hot keys for the cache that are currently in memory.

 * "cache/chroniclemap/store_put_failures_<cache-name>
   : The number of errors caught when inserting entries in chronicle-map store